The Cayman Islands supports many species of spiders. Many species are likely still to be discovered.

 The Brown Recluse or Violin Spider Loxosceles reclusa is small, brown and unremarkable in appearance (see image below).
 It can be identified by the small, dark violin shape (from which it takes its name), situation on the top of the thorax (see image above).

 Recluse spiders build irregular, disorderly webs, often in woodpiles and sheds, closets, garages, and other places that are dry and generally undisturbed.
 In houses, they often favor cardboard – they have also been encountered in shoes, inside dressers, in bed sheets, in clothes stacked or piled or left lying on the floor, inside work gloves, behind baseboards and pictures, and in toilets.
+Learning how to clean baseboards and other places could help enjoy get rid of spiders in your home.

 As suggested by its name reclusa (recluse), the Brown Recluse is rarely aggressive.
 The fangs of the brown recluse are tiny, so they are unable to penetrate most fabric.
 The spider usually bites only when pressed against the skin, such as when tangled within clothes, towels, bedding, inside work gloves, etc. Many human victims report having been bitten after putting on clothes that had not been worn recently, or had been left for many days undisturbed on the floor.